IFS Healing Circle for

 Ciro Coelho is an Internal Family Systems Level 3–trained Practitioner and Certified Integral Coach who works with individual and group clients worldwide.
 His work is grounded in rigorous professional training and more than four decades of lived experience overcoming chronic depression — lived experience that informs the depth, precision, and compassion he brings to his work.
 He offers a grounded, integrative approach that honors psychological depth while supporting clarity, agency, and meaningful forward movement.

-Professional Endorsements
+Other Professional Endorsements

 “Ciro is a profoundly compassionate and deeply intelligent IFS Practitioner.”